Logo Futurismo

 Mary Anne Melo | Beautiful lighting of the Sanctuary of Senhor Santo Cristo dos Milagres

-• As previously mentioned, even if you are not religious, this is an excellent opportunity to mingle with locals and enjoy a big party in the streets of Ponta Delgada.
+• As previously mentioned, even if you are not religious, this is an excellent opportunity to mingle with locals and enjoy a big street party in Ponta Delgada.

-• As it is a season when many people come to the island, it can be wise to book your hotel in advance to make sure there are still accommodations.
-The same goes for plane tickets to secure the best prices for flights to the Azores.
+• Since many people come to the island during this season, it may be wise to book your hotel in advance to ensure there are still rooms available.
+The same goes for plane tickets to secure the best flight prices to the Azores.

-• If you want to follow the event but cannot go, there is a live transmission on RTP.
+• If you want to follow the event but cannot attend, there will be a live transmission on RTP.
 The government of the Azores website also streams it online so you can see the procession from afar.

 Complementary Information